US debt ceiling: How default could affect you – DW – 05/09/2023

 How would a debt default impact the global economy?

-US Treasury Secretary Janet Yellen warned Sunday, saying the standoff was effectively a "gun to the head of the American people and the American economy."
+US Treasury Secretary Janet Yellen warned Sunday that the standoff was effectively a "gun to the head of the American people and the American economy."

 Last week, the Treasury Department predicted that the US government would begin to run out of funds as early as June 1 — a move that would have far-reaching consequences for the US and global economy.